 To stop viruses from entering the Right Networks environment, our security team:

-Right Networks (along with reputable hosting providers) have more than a firewall.
+Right Networks (along with other reputable hosting providers) have more than a firewall.
 We have multi-layered firewalls.
 Our other robust physical and systemic fortresses include:

-We entrust DUO, the leading multi-factor authentication program in the security industry, to verify our users’ identities.
+We entrust Duo, the leading multi-factor authentication program in the security industry, to verify our users’ identities.